thuanphamchezzi/skydeckai-code/README.md

 }
 ```

-**Sequential Workflow Rules:**
-- Each todo must have unique ID
+**Workflow Protocol:**
+1. Call `todo_read` first
+2. If empty → call `todo_write`
+3. Then proceed with file operations
-- Only one task can be "in_progress" at a time (sequential execution)
+4. Only one task "in_progress" at a time
-- Tasks execute in array order - no priority system
+5. Tasks execute sequentially in array order
-- Required fields: id, content, status
-- Status values: "pending", "in_progress", "completed"
-- Workspace-first: Todo management is mandatory for all workspace operations

 #### todo_update

-Update a specific todo item by ID for sequential workflow progression.
+Update todo status during file operations.
+Required after each task completion to maintain workspace integrity.

 ```json
 {